 Human-Robot Collaboration: Why is it Interesting in Assembly?

 Fine assembly is still a very challenging task for robots.
 The combination of sensory and fine motor skills that humans possess are extensively used in these tasks.
 This explains why there is a lot of room for automation in fine assembly.
 At any automotive car manufacturer for instance, you will see very few humans, but many robots doing the welding and painting.
 On the assembly side of the plant, it is the opposite situation.
-This was presented in a very interesting way at Robobusiness by GM's Group Manager for Manufacturing Flexibility and Advanced Robotics, Roland Menassa.

 Considering that robotic capabilities will not be available in the short term to fully automate these fine assembly tasks, why not instead have collaborative robots helping humans so they can keep adding value continuously?
 In a factory, we want the operations that add the most value to the final product to be continuously running.
 In assembling, a worker adds value when he is putting parts together to make the product.
 Moving parts around or picking parts does not add value, so let's have a robot do this.